jduthon/creative-coding-cop-90s/README.md

 Here is a little complition with website inspirations for you: [https://www.webdesignmuseum.org/exhibitions/web-design-in-the-90s#google_vignette](https://www.webdesignmuseum.org/exhibitions/web-design-in-the-90s#google_vignette)

+For some nice 90s like GIFs straight from GeoCities, feel free to use [this amazing gif search from the Internet Archive](https://gifcities.org/) ⭐️

 So grab your time machine, put on your best Britney Spears' playlist and go make the most beautiful 90s website!
 (Beauty is in the eye of the beholder, of course)